huytranhg/MirrorFreezeCopy/README.md

 ***Source Code***
 - Source code of this program can be found at github: https://github.com/huytranhg/MirrorFreezeCopy
-- Visual Studio 2017 Community were used to develop this program.
+- Visual Studio 2017 Community was used to develop this program.

 ---Developed and documented by Huy Tran---